mdn/content/files/en-us/web/svg/svg_animation_with_smil/index.md

 {{SVGRef}}

-Firefox 4 introduced support for animating [SVG](/en-US/docs/Web/SVG) using [Synchronized Multimedia Integration Language](https://www.w3.org/TR/REC-smil/) (SMIL).
+[Synchronized Multimedia Integration Language](https://www.w3.org/TR/REC-smil/) (SMIL) is an extension of [SVG](/en-US/docs/Web/SVG) allowing to animating SVG elements.
 SMIL allows you to:

 - animate the numeric attributes of an element (x, y, …)
 - animate transform attributes (translation or rotation)